 In all regions, the cornmeal market is driven by the growing population and the rising demand for food products worldwide.
 North America is a major consumer of cornmeal through various food products.
 American consumers prefer fast food and baked goods on a large scale, are very health conscious and know their dishes and food ingredients.
 Due to these factors, the demand for cornmeal is increasing in the North American regions.

 In most of Africa, corn is the staple food, as well as a cereal that is consumed in large quantities throughout the continent.
 This trend is also found in Latin America.
 Consumption of traditional food products is stable in Africa and Latin America, which continues to be the largest consumer of cornflour.

 The Asia-Pacific region has the maximum population in the world and the fastest rising nations by community and economy.
 The growing awareness of health benefits is increasing purchasing power and the demand for new flavors is driving consumers to buy corn flour products.
-The European, Latin America, and Middle Eastern African regions are also expected to experience growth for the cornmeal market.
+The European, Latin American, and Middle Eastern African regions are also expected to experience growth in the cornmeal market.

 Based on Product Type: